Josh-Bruce/WWDC-Student-Scholarship-2015/README.md

 # WWDC Student Scholarship 2015

-Apple WWDC 2015 Student Scholarship iOS Application - Swift
+This application for the Application WWDC Student Scholarship 2015 is written in 100% Swift for iOS 8 using Xcode 6.3.
+There are no 3rd party libraries or files used.
+Enjoy :)

 Application Focus:
 - Development Projects